kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 **PDWT** (Percent of Developers who Write Tests) is probably the most important metric of all.
 There is no point in talking about software testing anti-patterns if you have zero tests in the first place.
 All developers in the team should write tests.
 A new feature should be declared *done* only when it is accompanied by one or more tests.

 **PBCNT** (Percent of Bugs that Create New tests).
 Every bug that slips into production is a great excuse for writing a new software test that verifies the respective fix.
 A bug that appears in production should only appear once.
 If your project suffers from bugs that appear multiple times in production even after their original "fix", then your team will really benefit from this metric.
-More details on this topic in [Antipattern X].
+More details on this topic in [Antipattern 10](#anti-pattern-10---not-converting-production-bugs-to-tests).

 **PTVB** (Percent of Tests that Verify Behavior and not implementation).
 Tightly coupled tests are a huge time sink when the main code is refactored.
-This topic was already discussed in [Antipattern X].
+This topic was already discussed in [Antipattern 5](#anti-pattern-5---testing-internal-implementation).

 **PTD** (Percent of Tests that are Deterministic to total tests).
 Tests should only fail when something is wrong with the business code.
-Having tests that fail intermittently for no apparent reason is a huge problem that is discussed in [Antipattern X].
+Having tests that fail intermittently for no apparent reason is a huge problem that is discussed in [Antipattern 7](#anti-pattern-7---having-flaky-or-slow-tests).

 If after reading about these metrics, you still insist on setting a hard number as a goal for code coverage, I will give you the number **20%**.
 This number should be used as a rule of thumb and it is based on the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
 20% of your code is causing 80% of your bugs, so if you really want to start writing tests you could do well by starting with that code first.
-This advice also ties well with Anti-pattern X where I suggest that you should write tests for your critical code first.
+This advice also ties well with [Anti-pattern 4](#anti-pattern-4---testing-the-wrong-functionality) where I suggest that you should write tests for your critical code first.

-A certain anti-pattern is achieving 100% code coverage.
+Do *not* try to achieve 100% total code coverage.
 Achieving 100% code coverage sounds good in theory but almost always is a waste of time:

 * you have wasted a lost of effort as getting from 80% to 100% is much more difficult than getting from 0% to 20%
 * Increasing code coverage has diminishing returns